OscarYR/DVWA_Writeups/Cross Site Request Forgery/Cross Site Request Forgery.md

 <img src="./Screenshots/Screenshot7.png" width=80% height=80%><br><br>

-In terms of real world scenario, an attacker will craft this link and use social engineering to send the email for tricking victim into clicking on the link, the password will then be changed without the victim realizing it.
+> Tips: In terms of real world scenario, an attacker will craft this link and use social engineering to send the email for tricking victim into clicking on the link, the password will then be changed without the victim realizing it.
-<br><br>
+---

 ## Medium Difficulty